 I cut my blogging teeth on learning how to write a really good how-to post: 5 Ways to Do This, 8 Tricks for Doing That.
 It was all about giving my readers something they can walk away with that second, something to apply that will make their business better.
 My goal?
 To supply the answers to problems people were wondering about (or googling).

-As my friend and the editor of my book, Victoria Mixon, said a while back:
+As my friend and editor, Victoria Mixon, said a while back:

 I started posting numbered lists and wow.
 My stats doubled the first day.
 And they kept rising after that.
 Who would have guessed?
 People love lists.